Addy81/lrg_project/README.md

 -----------------------------MISC------------------------------------

 ## TO DO
-Add stuff to -help flag?
-Check when strand is reversed - is it base inclusive? half or full indexed?
+- Check when strand is reversed - is it base inclusive? half or full indexed?

-Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7?
+- Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7?

+- Write tests for functions.py
+- Write tests for bedgen.py

 ## MAYBE TO DO?
-Make log files?
+- Make log files when generating a file?
-Include time and date in filename/header?

-mention differences between Unit testing, integration testing, functional testing
+- Mention differences between Unit testing, integration testing, functional testing